-Congressional Debate is an exercise in leadership.
 It's a political game where your fellow students can have as much influence on the outcome of the round as your judges.
 You're rewarded for taking risks; one cannot simply fade into the background and expect to succeed.
-It's these exact skills that translate into success later in life-those who think a little bit differently are those who make permanent change in the world."
+It's these exact skills that permanent change in the world."